ishikawa-group/python_basic_tutorial/function.md

 say_hello2()
 ```
-* But I recommend to write return for safety.
-If no need return, you can put `None`.
+* But I recommend writing return for safety.
+If no need to return, you can put `None`.
 ```python {cmd}
 def say_hello3():
     print("hello")